 I know what you’re thinking.
 There are more than a couple of weird things at Walmart.
 And I can’t argue that.
 But what I wanted to tell you about were two weird things in particular.

-cheap nizoral I saw an article on Huffington Post this morning about a surveillance camera that captured a glass cake case lid moving on its own at a convenience store.
+I saw an buy modafinil australia redditthis morning about a surveillance camera that captured a glass cake case lid moving on its own at a convenience store.
 I wasn’t surprised.
 While disbelievers will never accept it, I worked for years at a haunted fast food restaurant (really!) and things like that were fairly common.
 While I wouldn’t go so far as to say Walmart is haunted, I did have a couple of experiences last year that I can’t explain.

 The first one took place the end of last May.
 The “fresh area,” including produce, does inventory once a month.
 Ever since I started the morning people had done it first thing and been finished with it by the time I came in for my afternoon/evening shift, but in May the Powers That Be decided we’d been doing it wrong all these years and had to start taking inventory at night.

 My boss (who normally comes to work at 4 or 5 in the morning!) had to come in to supervise and I had to learn to do inventory.
 It’s a really easy process, but tedious, because you have to count *everything*.
 Tom took the bulk produce and assigned me to count the “piddly little stuff” — all the packages of seasonings and salad add-ons and nuts and dried fruits and etc., of which there is a surprising amount.
 By the time Tom finished his part, I was on the last shelf of the last display stand that had to be counted.